• Skip to main content

 • Fingerprints completed in Nevada must complete fingerprinting at a Livescan facility.
 Find your nearest one here.

-• Fingerprints completed out of state, please send fingerprints directly to the Department of Public Safety.
+• Fingerprints completed out of state, or in an area that does not have feasible access to a livescan facility, please send fingerprints (FD-258 Hard Card) directly to the Department of Public Safety.
 Mail to: NV Dept. of Public Safety Records, Communications and Compliance Division, Attn: Fingerprint Support Unit, 333 W. Nye Lane Suite 100, Carson City, NV 89706.
-Include your payment for DPS to process your fingerprints..
+Include your payment of $39.00 for DPS to process your fingerprints.
+Please note: DPS only accepts money order or cashiers check in the exact amount due.

 What do I do if I receive a request for more information regarding my background check and/or criminal history?